donut.system

 • Manage system start and shutdown: Components often have to be started and stopped in dependency order: your job scheduler might use your database as its data store, and therefore can’t be started until after your db threadpool is created. donut.system makes sure that these behaviors happen in the correct order.

-Define and interact with a system
+Example usage: Define and interact with a system

 To use donut.system, you first define a system that contains component groups.
 Component groups contain component definitions.
 Component definitions include signal handlers that implement component behaviors.